 But what happens when you don’t have the funds to invest in a copywriter?
 You can do it yourself!
 Writing copy for your website, however, is a lot different than it was writing research papers back in college.
 It’s less about explaining and more about telling stories.
 Less about hard and fast grammar rules and more about making a connection.
 Here are 10 guidelines to help you.

-1. Inject your personality.
+1. Inject your website copy with personality.

 Be friendly without making it all about you.
 I love how Method’s fun and bold personality shines through the copy on their website.